 We prioritise early and secure literacy skills.
-Our curriculum design is centred around rich language development, oracy and reading, because this is what our pupils need.
+Our curriculum design is centred around rich language development, oracy (expression through speech) and reading, because this is what our pupils need.

 2. Long term memory: knowing more and remembering more

 We place a high value on key concepts in each subject and although our curriculum is broad it is also balanced.
-Concepts are carefully ordered across a year group to enable links to be made between subjects, for example, children linking knowledge from a history lesson to that learned in food technology.
-Concepts are also progressive, so in any subject the year 4 teacher, for example, can link back to previous learning that took place in year 2.
+Concepts are carefully ordered across a year group to enable links to be made between subjects.
+Concepts are also progressive, so in any subject a teacher can link back to previous learning.

 3. Positive mental health

-Positive mental health is key because educating the mind without educating the heart is no education at all.
+Positive mental health is key because 'educating the mind without educating the heart is no education at all' — Aristotle.
 SMSC (Spiritual, Moral, Social and Cultural development) is a 'golden thread' that runs throughout the school.
 This is evident in PSHE teaching and learning and pastoral care.
-In addition, all lessons are designed to encourage collaborative problem-solving which develop the school values described in our vision (refer to the pupil's Quack Quest) providing challenge and ambition, as well as self-management and discipline.
+In addition, all lessons are designed to encourage collaborative problem-solving which develop our school values and provide challenge and ambition, as well as self-management and discipline.